 Federal law requires that MPOs work closely and coordinate planning efforts with State Departments of Transportation and major transit operators as well as local units of government and other stakeholders.
-The Greater Madison MPO, Wisconsin Department of Transportation (WisDOT), and Metro Transit have a three-party Cooperative Agreement for continuing transportation planning for the Madison metropolitan area.
-The agreement is posted on the MPO's website at the following link: https://www.greatermadisonmpo.org/about/documents/msnmposignedcoopagreement.pdf.
+The Greater Madison MPO, Wisconsin Department of Transportation (WisDOT), and Metro Transit have a three-party Cooperative

+Agreement for continuing transportation planning for the Madison metropolitan area.
+The agreement is posted on the MPO's website.

 Federal law also requires that MPOs maintain a public involvement plan that outlines the public participation goals and techniques to be used in the regional transportation planning and programming processes.
-The MPO's current public participation plan is on the agency's website at the following link: https://www.greatermadisonmpo.org/planning/documents/PPP2021_forWeb.pdf.
+The MPO's current public participation plan is on the agency's website.

-This 2024 UPWP has been prepared with input from local municipalities, Metro Transit and other transit providers, WisDOT, Federal Highway Administration (FHWA), Federal Transit Administration (FTA), and the public through the MPO technical committee, MPO Policy Board, and other means consistent with the MPO's Public Participation Plan.
-The MPO has a technical advisory committee, and also utilizes ad hoc committees and citizen groups, as needed, as advisory groups to the MPO.
-Greater Madison MPO organization and advisory committees is discussed starting on page XX.
+This 2025 UPWP has been prepared with input from local municipalities, Metro Transit and other transit providers, WisDOT, Federal Highway Administration (FHWA), Federal Transit Administration (FTA), and the public through the MPO technical committee, MPO Policy Board, and other means consistent with the MPO's Public Participation Plan.
+The MPO has a technical advisory committee, and utilizes ad hoc committees and citizen groups, as needed, as advisory groups to the MPO.